apiel/zicBox/NOTE.md

 - TODO advance sample player
 - TODO master track
 - TODO perform / grid effect / scatter effect

+- IDEA DrumSample is the less consuming CPU, maybe expending it a little bit to a SimpleSample engine
+  - skip density
+  - skip multi voice
+  - allow looping point
+  - make usage of wavetable easy?
+  - pitch using granular technic?
+  - would be great to be able to record fm or density effect, modulation and so on into a sample.
+And then being able to play it with a specific looping point... but is this related to sample or is it more caching system concept??!?

 - TODO speed up compile time
   - cross compile for rpi directly on laptop